VictorCaricatte/BasicBioinfo/Delimeter/READMEPTBR.md

 ## Licença

-Este projeto não especifica uma licença.
-Por favor, entre em contato com o autor para mais informações sobre o uso e distribuição.
+Este projeto possui uma licença MIT até o momento.